1 Maund to kg Conversion 1 मन (मौंड) में कितने किलोग्राम होते हैं?

 Countries Where Maund to Kg unit system Is Still Relevant

-Although the Mt in Kg is legally adopted worldwide, Maund to Kg-based measurements remain culturally and commercially relevant in several regions:
+Although the Metric system is legally adopted worldwide, Mann to Kg-based measurements remain culturally and commercially relevant in several regions:

 - Pakistan – agriculture, scrap, and rural trade